deepset-ai/haystack-cookbook/README.md

 # 👩🏻‍🍳 Haystack Cookbook
 A collection of example notebooks using [Haystack](https://github.com/deepset-ai/haystack) 👇

-You can use these examples as guildelines on how to make use of different model providers, vector databases, retrieval techniques and more with Haystack.
+You can use these examples as guidelines on how to make use of different model providers, vector databases, retrieval techniques and more with Haystack.
 Most of them showcase a specific, small demo.

 To learn more about _how_ to use Haystack, please visit our [Docs](https://docs.haystack.deepset.ai/docs) and official [Tutorials](https://haystack.deepset.ai/tutorials).